Received an answer Your application for labour immigration has been granted

 At the police station, the police will take a photo of you and register your fingerprints.

-If you filled in and sent the application electronically, you can now log in to book the appointment.
+If you filled out and submitted the application online, you can now log in to book the appointment.

 Booking an appointment by phone